dieterich-lab/Baltica/README.md

 - Methods that estimate transcript abundance
 - Methods that identify events from exon-exon junction reads

 To understand differential splicing, due to genetic variation or mis-regulation, is critical to understand in detail the molecular mechanism of disease, thus important for new .
-We take a pragmatic approach to this problem working with the state of the art tools.
-The advantage
+We take a pragmatic approach to this problem working with the state of the art tools for tools that identify events from exon-exon junction reads.
+This tools have a the advantage of identifying un-annotated exon-exon junctions, which pivotal for .
+Nonetheless, each tool has it's own pros and cons [TODO LINK] and we suggest users to analyse the results from 2 or more tools.

 # Installation